How Garmin Changed Its Lactate Threshold Calculation in 2024 – and Why It Matters

 The New Method

 The new beta software somewhat vaguely proposed a change to the calculation, saying, “Lactate Threshold estimates are applied automatically after training with heart rate.“.
-However, Garmin clarified the details of its automatic detection of LTHR, which requires a pre-existing VO2max estimate and a (trail-)run recording heart rate and GPS.
+However, Garmin clarified the details of its automatic LTHR detection, which requires a pre-existing VO2max estimate and a (trail-)run recording of heart rate and GPS.

 Related: Garmin VO2max – not what you think